ZirionNeft/ZirionNeft/README.md

 ![](https://komarev.com/ghpvc/?username=zirionneft&color=blueviolet&label=PROFILE+VISITS)

-My name is 😁`Nikita Kryukov`, I am from 🗺️`Novosibirsk (Russia)`, and I am an enthusiast-developer that currently focusing in programming with 🖥️`TypeScript` language and by the same time is trying to learn something new ✨💡
+My name is 😁`Nikita Kryukov`, I am from 🗺️`Novosibirsk (Russia)`, and I am an enthusiast-developer who is currently focusing in programming with 🖥️`TypeScript` language and by the same time is trying to learn something new ✨💡

 ### SKILLS & TOOLS